Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Verification of Lag Measurements

 We then created simulated lightcurves from the DRW model.
 For each object in the main sample, we constructed DRW lightcurves with a 0.05-day cadence using the best-fit $\sigma_{\mbox{ DRW}}$ and $\tau_{\mbox{ DRW}}$ from JAVELIN for the \textit{g} band.
 We shifted the \textit{g}-band lightcurve by a time lag of 1, 2, 4 or 8 days to create simulated lightcurves in the \textit{r}, \textit{i} and \textit{z} bands.
 We did not add further noise to the shifted lightcurves.
 We created five realizations of the DRW lightcurve for each input time lag.
 We sampled the 0.05-day cadence simulated lightcurves to the same cadence as the observed lightcurves, and set the photometric uncertainty of each data point to be the same as the corresponding data point in the observed lightcurve.

 We ran JAVELIN on the simulated lightcurves to check whether JAVELIN can reproduce the input time lag.
-Figure \ref{fig:sim_drw} shows an example of the JAVELIN results from fitting the simulated DRW lightcurves of two quasars in the main sample.
-The upper row of Figure \ref{fig:sim_drw} shows the results for DES J063037.48$-$575610.30, a quasar in the MaxVis field with a $\sim$ 1-day observational cadence, while the lower row shows the results for DES J034001.53$-$274036.91, a quasar in the C26202 field with a $\sim$ 7-day observational cadence.
-Figure \ref{fig:sim_drw} shows that JAVELIN can reproduce the input time lags at the 1$\sigma$ level in most realizations, although there are a few cases where the JAVELIN lags deviate significantly from the input.
-We also note that the lightcurves with the 1-day cadence (the upper row) provide narrower lag distributions than those with the 7-day cadence (the lower row), especially for small input lags.
-This again indicates the importance of cadence to the recovery of time lags.
-We performed these simulations for all 23 quasars in the main sample.
+The first row of Figure \ref{fig:sim_allcomp} shows an example of the JAVELIN results from fitting the simulated DRW lightcurves of DES J063037.48$-$575610.30, a quasar in the MaxVis field with a $\sim$ 1-day observational cadence.
+Figure \ref{fig:sim_allcomp} shows that JAVELIN can reproduce the input time lags at the 1$\sigma$ level in most realizations, although there are a few cases where the JAVELIN lags deviate significantly from the input.
+We performed these simulations for all 22 quasars in the main sample.
 For only one object we did not reproduce the input lag in most realizations.
 We add $flag=3$ to this object in Table \ref{tab:objresult}.